astronomer/airflow-provider-sample/README.md

 > Note: If you are having trouble accessing the Airflow webserver locally, there could be a bug in your wheel setup.
 To debug, run `docker ps`, grab the container ID of the scheduler, and run `docker logs <scheduler-container-id>` to inspect the logs.

 Once you have built and tested your provider package as a Python wheel, you're ready to [send us your repo](https://registry.astronomer.io/publish) to be published on [The Astronomer Registry](https://registry.astronomer.io).

+## Publishing your DAG repository for the Astronomer Registry

+If you have never submitted your Provider repository for publication to the Astronomer Registry, [create a new release/tag for your repository](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) on the `main` branch.
+Ultimately, the backend of the Astronomer Registry will check for new tags for a Provider repository to trigger adding the new version of the Provider on the Registry.

+> **NOTE:** Tags for the repository must follow typical [semantic versioning](https://semver.org/).

+Now that you've created a release/tag, head over to the [Astronomer Registry](https://registry.astronomer.io) and [fill out the form](https://registry.astronomer.io/publish) with your shiny new Provider repo details!

+If your Provider is currently on the Astronomer Registry, simply create a new release/tag will trigger an update to the Registry and the new version will be published.